anton-tchekov/unholy-c/README.md

 4. Including `.c` files

-By including all other C files into one single file, the whole program is compiled in one translation unit.
+By including all other C files into one single file, the whole program is in one translation unit.
 This enables the C compiler to make much better optimizations.
 This is further improved by making all functions `static`, which tells the compiler that the function cannot be called externally.

 This is essentially my adaptation of the "[SQLite Amalgamation](https://www.sqlite.org/amalgamation.html)"